SqySimmon/SDFS/README.md

 # Packages
 * dfs_sqy: DFS.
 * map_reduce: Map-Reduce.
-* job_statistic: Specific jobs, like mean and variance statistic, also includes ADMM.
+* job_statistic: Specific jobs, like mean and variance statistic also ADMM.
 * client: Slaver of DFS.
 * utils
 * dfs.sh: Some using samples.